Project: Redesign and Reconstruction London House / Madeira House

 A Design Awards 2015 – GOLD Winner for Madeira House

 Built in the 60s, this London house has been reconstructed and extended by Bulgarian architect Rado Iliev.

 Description by Rado Iliev: The steep wooded site is almost landlocked with a 2.5 m wide driveway from the street and the original 60s house is perched on the top of a hill and it is almost completely hidden from view by the surrounding greenery.
-Reconstruction goal was to update and extent the existing house and turn it into a larger contemporary home.
+Redesign and Reconstruction goal was to update and extent the existing house and turn it into a larger contemporary home.

 The updated house needed to be better integrated but also permeable and better engaged with the plot and surrounding greenery.
 The new design splits the existing form into two simple volumes to east and west and provides a passage/lobby through linking the north and south parts of the garden.
 Added as a third living room volume on top of the existing terrace.

 The living room is fully glazed to South, West and North taking advantage of the West views and looking into the crowns of the surrounding trees.
 Two large doors both sides of the internal/external fireplaces lead to a generous terrace to West.
 East part of the upper level houses a kitchen and a master bed suite.
 Three bedrooms and a study are placed on the ground floor.

 30 m platform / terrace running through the ground floor lobby provides a link between the South and North parts of the plot.
 Added is an external concrete stair from the entry gate to the main lobby entry and a further external stair at north for a shortcut from the kitchen at upper level to the north part of the garden.
 Both stairs arrive at the platform.